bkhurley/bkhurley.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 ## Brian Hurley
-*Data Science Fellow at [Insight Data Science](https://insightdatascience.com)*
+*People Research Scientist at Facebook*

 ### About Me
-I am a cognitive scientist with a keen interest in solving practical problems and impacting people and organizations using data.
-In April 2018, I joined Facebook's People Analytics team as a People Research Scientist.
-Prior to Facebook, I was a Data Science Fellow at [Insight Data Science](https://insightdatascience.com).
+I am a cognitive scientist turned data scientist with a keen interest in solving practical problems and impacting people and organizations using data.
+I am a People Research Scientist on Facebook's People Analytics team, where I combine techniques from data science, statistics, and behavioral science to find, grow, and keep Facebook's employee talent.
+Prior to Facebook, I was a Data Science Fellow at [Insight Data Science](https://insightdatascience.com), where I built end-to-end a web app for predicting crowd levels on Bay Area Rapid Transit, and where I springboarded my transition from academia to data science.

-In January 2018 I completed my PhD in the [Perception, Cognition, and Cognitive Neuroscience](http://psychology.ucdavis.edu/graduate/graduate-program/areas-of-specialization/perception-cognition-and-cognitive-neuroscience) area of the [University of California Davis'](https://www.ucdavis.edu/) Psychology Department, where I worked in the lab of [Petr Janata](https://atonal.ucdavis.edu).
+I completed my PhD in the [Perception, Cognition, and Cognitive Neuroscience](http://psychology.ucdavis.edu/graduate/graduate-program/areas-of-specialization/perception-cognition-and-cognitive-neuroscience) area of the [University of California Davis'](https://www.ucdavis.edu/) Psychology Department, where I worked in the lab of [Petr Janata](https://atonal.ucdavis.edu).
 My PhD research used body movement recordings, psychophysics, and computational modeling to examine how human listeners perceive and synchronize body movements with the timing structure of rhythmic sounds, namely music.
 I received my BA from the [University of Texas at Dallas](http://www.utdallas.edu) in the [School of Behavioral and Brain Sciences](http://www.utdallas.edu/bbs/), where I performed research on the perception and memory of musical patterns under the guidance of [Jay Dowling](https://www.utdallas.edu/bbs/faculty/detail.php5?i=171).

 When I am not designing experiments, programming, or crunching data, you can find me rolling on two wheels through the hilly roads of the San Francisco Bay Area.